 “To save time the researchers took unorthodox steps.” v

-Pfizer’s head of vaccine research, Dr. Katherin Jansen, (co-developer of Merck’s Gardasil) lead a team to select a candidate from 20 potential vaccines.
-By mid-April 2020, 4 options were selected for human testing.
+Pfizer’s head of vaccine research, Dr. Katherin Jansen, (co-developer of Merck’s Gardasil) led a team to select a candidate from 20 potential vaccines.
+By mid-April 2020, four options were selected for human testing.
 In the interest of speed, Pfizer started human trials simultaneously with animal trials, an unprecedented decision.

-Phase 1 started April 23, 2020 on human volunteers in Germany, which immediately eliminated 2 candidates due to reactions.
+Phase 1 started April 23, 2020, on human volunteers in Germany, which immediately eliminated two candidates due to reactions.
 Ultimately, Pfizer settled on moving forward with the vaccine Americans are using today because it produced “fewer cases of fevers and chills,” and was thus “more tolerable.”

 The company had unexpected trouble enrolling patients. “[F]ewer subjects than expected had become sick,” perhaps due to health precautions or maybe, questioned lead scientist Dr. Jansen, “the FDA-authorized tests Pfizer was using to confirm cases weren’t accurate.”

 Somehow the issue resolved itself and enough cases were confirmed.
 (You can dive deeper into the trials in a paper published by Dr. Henry Ealy with GreenMedInfo, on page 153 – entire 444 page document).